Author Registration Policy

 - the “right to be forgotten” – a participant can request the conference organisers to delete his/her information after the conference has finished;

-- easy access to one’s data – a participant can request the conference organisers a copy of his/her information;
+- easy access to one’s data – a participant can request from the conference organisers a copy of his/her information;

 - the right to know when one’s data has been hacked – conference organisers commit to inform participants in the eventual case of data being hacked by someone;